 WYSO’s Audio Archives project began in 2009 when boxes of old magnetic tapes surfaced in a musty storeroom.
 With funding from the Corporation for Public Broadcasting’s American Archive Project and partnerships with the Greene County Library and other local organizations, over 200 hours of broadcasts, most from the 1960s and 70s, were cataloged and digitized.
 A project to collect oral histories to complement the recordings was also begun.

-Archive Fellow Jocelyn Robinson worked on our year-long project to explore this audio treasure trove and share it with listeners.
+Archives Fellow Jocelyn Robinson and fellow Community Voices producers Dave Barber, Steve McQueen, and Jason Reynolds will explore this audio treasure trove throughout 2016, and share it with listeners.
 It’s “Rediscovered Radio: Historic Audio from the WYSO Archives.”